paketo-buildpacks/rfcs/text/0000-reproducible-spdx.md

-To produce a value for `documentNamespace` that (somewhat) uniquely identifies a given SBOM document, we should generate a [Version 5 SHA1 UUID](https://go-recipes.dev/how-to-generate-uuids-with-go-be3988e771a6) based on the hash of the struct stored in the `FormattedReader`'s `sbom` field and replace the Syft-generated UUID with our reproducible one.
+To produce a value for `documentNamespace` that (somewhat) uniquely identifies a given SBOM document, we should generate a [Version 5 SHA1 UUID](https://go-recipes.dev/how-to-generate-uuids-with-go-be3988e771a6) based on the hash of the struct stored in the `FormattedReader`'s `sbom` field.
+We should replace the Syft-generated UUID with our reproducible one.
 [`mitchellh/hashstructure`](https://github.com/mitchellh/hashstructure) is one
 Golang implementation capable of hashing Golang structs.
 There are likely